-Missouri’s Second Injury Fund (SIF) can help an injured worker, or the survivors of an employee killed at work, in certain situations.
+Missouri’s Second Injury Fund (SIF) can help an injured worker, or the survivors of an employee who lost their life at work, in certain situations.
 These situations are explained below.

 The SIF is funded by a surcharge paid by employers.
 The Missouri State Treasurer is the “custodian” of the SIF.
-The Missouri Attorney General’s Office defends the claims made against the Fund and has the Treasurer’s authority to settle cases for the Fund.
+The Missouri Attorney General’s Office defends the claims made against the SIF and has the Treasurer’s authority to settle cases for the SIF.

 Types of Second Injury Fund Benefits

-The Fund provides five different kinds of benefits.
+The SIF provides five different kinds of benefits.
 One or more may be available to you.
 They are:

 Disability benefits may be available from the SIF for injured workers who were already partially disabled at the time of the work-related injury.
 When an employee sustains a compensable work injury and the work-related injury combines with the prior disability(ies) to result in permanent total disability, or increased permanent partial disability, the employer (at the time of the last injury) is liable only for compensation due from the last injury.
 If more disability benefits are owed to the employee, they may be paid from the SIF.